 Of course one of the great joys of the coast is exploring the beaches, cliff-tops, remote bays and headlands.
 Whether you’re looking for a clifftop ramble, a gentle stroll on the beach or a serious hike, the UK coastline is spectacularly beautiful, rich in wildlife and full of stories.
 These stories can be anything from the industrial past, smugglers tales, battles or just the impact of past storms.

 A good place to start is the website of the National trails that lists the UK’s major coastal paths.

 Photo by KathrynW1

 Most harbour towns like Brixham above, have boat trips available.
 These can be anything from a high-speed rib ride, fishing trip, or a leisurely wildlife trip, options are available for all ages and groups.

 Canoeing/kayaking is a great way for the more confident to see an area of the coast.
 Many companies offer guided tours and in a lot of cases, this can get you to normally un-reachable on foot bays and coves.
 The view from such a small craft gives you a different perspective on the beaches, coast and sea in general.

 We would recommend this as an option for a day with the calm sea as in a small canoe you will really notice the swell and waves.

 Photo by Richard Szwejkowski

 Over the years our coastal regions have been the first point of defence and thus you have lots of choices of places to visit from castles (Conwy Castle above) to museums and gardens to protected coastal areas of interest.
 We list most National Trust, Lighthouses, Piers and English Heritage sites on our interactive maps.

-As well as visiting places of interest you can spend hours fossil hunting or why not take a coastal walk but make sure you spend some time looking our for things of the past, for example, an old tin mine, caves, churches or even burial grounds.
+As well as visiting places of interest you can spend hours fossil hunting or why not take a coastal walk but make sure you spend some time looking out for things of the past, for example, an old tin mine, caves, churches or even burial grounds.

 Last but not least a Cream Tea